LordAlucard90/Ansible-Tutorial/01 - Playbooks And Modules.md

 #### Playbook Scope

-In this case a variable is only defined a play, and will be not visible in the
+In this case a variable is only defined in a play, and will be not visible in the others:
-others:
 ```yaml
 - name: Play1
   hosts: web1